Aperture – Photography for the Beginner

 Aperture – F2.8 a is considered wide open and lets a lot of light into the camera and blurs the background. (shallow depth of field)

 Aperture – F22 lets much less light into the camera and keeps everything focused.
-All the numbers in between will step you up towards the other end.
-F8 or F11 is the mid rage.
+All the numbers in between will step you up toward the other end.
+F8 or F11 is the mid-range.

-The photo was taken with aperture f2.8 to create a completely blurred background.
-Remember when you think wide open means f22 or a high number (which common sense leads you to think) It is backward.
-A wide open aperture means your lowest f-number.
+The photo was taken with an aperture of f2.8 to create a completely blurred background.
+Remember, when you think wide open means f22 or a high number (which common sense leads you to think), It is backward.
+A wide-open aperture means your lowest f-number.

 When shooting in Aperture Priority, our priority is controlling the depth of field.
 The camera will then pick the shutter speed to ensure the exposure is correct.